ColtonHerrod/blog/content/posts/blog_setup.md

 2. An Azure account.
 A free-tier Azure account can be set up [here](https://azure.microsoft.com/en-us/free/).
 3. A GitHub account.
 Free-tier is all that's required, and gives private repositories and up to 3000 minutes of pipeline runtime per month.
 An account can be set up [here](https://github.com/).
 3. A code editor.
 My personal preference is [Atom](https://atom.io/), but any similar app will work.
+4. A registered domain name.
+My domain was purchased through [Google](https://domains.google.com/m/registrar?nfg), but any domain provider that allows CNAME configuration will work.

 ## Steps